-In 2004, the WV LifeSavers program was initiated under the premise that law-enforcement agencies do not enforce seatbelt laws, nor do they issue seatbelt citations.
+In 2004, the WV LifeSavers Program was initiated under the premise that law-enforcement agencies do not enforce seatbelt citaions, but individual officers do.
 It was apparent at that time that sustained enforcement in order to reach and maintain a high seatbelt usage rate was not going to be obtained through agency participation in the CIOT program.
-At that point, a program was developed to offer incentives to officers from all WV law-enforcement agencies that would actively enforce seatbelt/child restraint laws on a 365 day-per-year basis.
-To date, more than 920 officers from more than 135 separate agencies have enrolled in WV LifeSavers.
+At that point, a program was developed to offer incentives to officers from all WV law-enforcement agencies that would actively enforce seatbelt/child restraint laws on a 365 dayper-year basis.
+To date, approximately 904 officers from 151 separate agencies have enrolled in WV LifeSavers.
+These officers issued more than 5,000 citations during FY11.